UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - General tools
         - Containers

-### Conda, Anaconda, pip, Virtualenv, Pipenv, pyenv, Poetry, requirements.txt …
+### Conda, pip

 **These _Python-related_ tools try to solve the following problems:**

 - **Defining a specific set of dependencies**, possibly with well-defined versions
+    - requirements.txt...
 - **Installing those dependencies** mostly automatically
 - **Recording the versions** for all dependencies
-- **Isolated environments**
+- **Isolated environments** (venv, virtualenv)
     - On your computer for projects so they can use different software.
     - Isolate environments on computers with many users (and allow self-installations)
     - Using **different Python/R versions** per project??
     - Provide tools and services to **share packages**

 - Let's focus here on PyPI!
+    - Remember we made a package this morning!
 - We'll cover the other tools after the exercise!

- ### To make sure

-- Start with empty environment
-    - good to do this from beginning
-- Nowadays platforms are less important, still "system files" may differ among OS platforms and Linux distributions
-    - will your program require specific "system files"
-    - are these typically not installed already?
-    - in the best world test on Windows/Mac and Linux platforms
-        - and with as empty as possible environment
-- What about Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

--

-!!!
-Discussion "Discussion: Where do you run your program?"

-    - From a terminal?
-    - On different computers?
-    - On a cluster?

-## Record our environment for other users

 ### Principle using python pip in a virtual environment